rafaelmaeuer/Asus-UX32VD-Hackintosh/README.md

 **WIFI / Bluetooth**

 As the default WiFi/BT card is not supported by macOS, it is replaced by a [Broadcom BCM4352 Combo card](https://osxlatitude.com/forums/topic/2767-broadcom-bcm4352-80211-ac-wifi-and-bluetooth-combo-card/).
-Notice that antenna-adapters are needed when replacing the default card due to different connector sizes ([link](http://forum.notebookreview.com/threads/upgrading-asus-ux32vd-wireless-card-antenna-connector-problem-help.731735/)).
+Notice that antenna-adapters are needed when replacing the default card due to different connector sizes: [Upgrading ASUS UX32VD Wireless Card - Antenna Connector](https://web.archive.org/web/20220125215510/http://forum.notebookreview.com/threads/upgrading-asus-ux32vd-wireless-card-antenna-connector-problem-help.731735/).

 **Ethernet**

-The default USB-ethernet adapter was replaced with an [UGREEN 20256 Adapter](https://www.ugreen.com/product/UGREEN_Network_Adapter_USB_to_Ethernet_RJ45_Lan_Gigabit_Adapter_for_Ethernet_Black-en.html) after it stopped working.
+The default USB-ethernet adapter was replaced with an [UGREEN 20256 Adapter](https://re-link.info/hackintosh/ugreen) after it stopped working.
 Benefits of the new adapter are USB3 and Gigabit speed.

 #### Restrictions